sourcegraph/sourcegraph-public-snapshot/lsif/docs/api.md

 Available only for `reference` requests:

-- `limit`: the maximum number of remote repositories to search
+- `limit`: the maximum number of remote dumps to search
 - `cursor`: a cursor generated from the previous page of results

 Performs an definitions, references, or hover query at a particular position.
 The request body must be a JSON object with the following properties: